CLNE Straddle Strategy

 What is a straddle on CLNE?

 A straddle on CLNE is the straddle strategy applied to CLNE (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With CLNE stock trading near $2.00, the strikes shown on this page are snapped to the nearest listed CLNE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CLNE stock at $1.83 on the most recent close, the strikes shown on this page are snapped to the nearest listed CLNE chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CLNE straddle max profit and max loss calculated?